Martin Pautasso

-Martín Albano Pautasso (Born May 17, 1979 in Justiniano Posse, Córdoba) is an Argentine football player who usually plays as a full back.
+Martín Albano Pautasso (born 17 May 1979, in Justiniano Posse, Córdoba) is an Argentine football player who usually plays as a full back.

 Pautasso started his career at Argentine 2nd Division Banfield in 1998.
 Two years later he transferred to Club de Gimnasia y Esgrima La Plata in the Primera Division Argentina.
 In 2005, he moved to Club Atlético Independiente but was sold to AEK Athens FC after only one season in Avellaneda.

 On 30 April 2007, Pautasso was released from AEK Athens as he did not manage to convince his manager Lorenzo Serra Ferrer of his ability.
 He played in 15 Greek Superleague games and scored 1 goal.
 He also played in 4 European matches, without scoring.
 Of the total 19 games that he played for AEK he was in the starting eleven 16 times.

 Pautasso went on trial at Major League Soccer side FC Dallas in December 2007 and in January 2008, Pautasso signed a year contract with Olimpia of Asunción, Paraguay.